Nicky Adams: Return to Bury

 On 16 May 2014, Adams returned to Bury on a three-year contract for an undisclosed fee.
 Despite making 38 league appearances during the 2014–15 season, Adams was transfer listed at the end of the season.

 Northampton Town

 On 22 May 2015, Adams joined Northampton Town on a three-year contract.

 Carlisle United

 On 24 May 2016, Adams joined Carlisle United on a two-year contract.

 Third contract at Bury

 On 15 May 2018, Adams re-signed for Bury, who were newly relegated to League Two, on a one-year contract.
 This contract was extended in March 2019, but he left the club in June 2019 following a dispute.

 Return to Northampton Town

 On 5 June 2019, it was announced that Adams had rejoined Northampton Town on a free transfer, signing a two-year deal.

 Oldham Athletic

 On 22 January 2021, Adams joined League Two side Oldham Athletic on a contract until June 2022.
 Following relegation, Adams was offered a new contract but the two parties could not agree terms and Adams left the club.

 Radcliffe

 In June 2022, Adams joined Radcliffe.

+During his time with the club, he captained the side to both the Manchester Senior Cup and the Northern Premier League Premier Division title.

+Fourth spell with Bury

+On 2 December 2024, Adams returned to North West Counties Football League Premier Division club Bury for a fourth spell.

+Coaching career

+Wigan Athletic

+On 7 June 2025, it was confirmed that Adams had been appointed as the new first-team coach at Wigan Athletic following a coaching restructure by manager Ryan Lowe.